-When I was 14, I went away for my second summer program.
-For some reason, I was put into the highest level.
-I don’t think I was ready for that – at all – and apparently, neither did the New York City Ballet star my level worked with most closely.
+When I was 15, I went away for my second summer program.
+I was put into the highest level, but worried it was a mistake.
+I don’t think I was ready for that at all, and apparently, neither did the former New York City Ballet *star* my level worked with most closely.

 This former NYCB principal dancer (we’ll call her Ms. M) was one of the people I was most excited to work with.
 I never had any Balanchine training so I was looking forward to experiencing her perspective and learning some incredibly beautiful Balanchine choreography.

 It became clear on day 1 that Ms. M was not impressed by me.
 She would often single me out and give lots and lots of corrections in a very mean, degrading way.
 I was not totally alone in this.
-Ms. M was harsh in general and called out a number of ladies in my class quite meanly.
+Ms. M was harsh in general and called out a number of ladies in my class with lots of yelling.